 How generative engines work differently

 Traditional search engines index pages and rank them.
-Generative engines do something structurally different: they read content, synthesise it, and produce a new response.
+Generative engines work differently: they read content, synthesise it, and produce a new response.
 The user’s query becomes an instruction.
 The generative engine draws on its training data, its access to live web content, or both, to construct an answer from everything it has learned about the subject.

 In this model, your content is not competing for a position on a list.
 It is competing for inclusion in a synthesis.
-The generative engine is not pointing a user toward your page.
+The generative engine is not directing a user to your page.
 It is deciding whether your content is credible, clear, and structured well enough to draw on when forming its own response.
 Those are different selection criteria entirely.

-What generative engines favour is content that is extraction-ready.
-Answers stated directly and early, in language that doesn’t require interpretation.
-Definitions that are precise.
-Comparisons that are structured.
-Explanations that stand alone without requiring the surrounding article to make sense of them.
+What generative engines favour is content that is extraction-ready: answers stated directly and early, in language that doesn’t require interpretation.
+Definitions should be precise, comparisons should be structured, and explanations should stand alone without requiring the surrounding article to make sense of them.
 The generative engine is looking for passages it can use.
-If your content buries the answer inside prose that only works when read top to bottom, a competitor’s page that leads with the answer will be cited instead.
-Yours won’t.
+If your content buries the answer inside prose that only works when read top to bottom, a competitor’s page that leads with the answer will be cited instead, and yours won’t.

-Depth still wins.
-Quite emphatically, in fact.
-The generative engines that cite sources favour pages with genuine expertise and demonstrable authority.
+Depth still wins, quite emphatically in fact.
+Generative engines that cite sources favour pages with genuine expertise and demonstrable authority.
 A page that states an answer clearly and then provides the reasoning, context, and evidence behind it performs well in both traditional and generative contexts.
-The depth satisfies the authority requirements.
-The extractable structure satisfies the synthesis requirements.
-They are complementary goals, not competing ones.
+The depth satisfies authority requirements, and the extractable structure supports synthesis requirements.
+These goals work together rather than compete.

 The three things GEO rewards that SEO doesn’t weight as heavily